autocrossblog/autocrossblog.github.io/_posts/2007-04-29-p240z-two-new-videos.md

 permalink: p240z-two-new-videos
 image:
 categories: [ 240z, datsun ]
+description: Explore our latest blog post featuring new updates and improvements on the 240Z project, including a garage tidy-up and brake parts removal.
 ---

 I've posted two new videos for the 240Z.
 Yesterday I spent some time finishing up the work bench and organizing the garage a bit.

 [new-toolbench-setup](new-toolbench-setup)